-The shipwreck’s bow has been deteriorated by the storms while the stern is still in good condition.
-Among the iron sheets there are conger-eels, white breams and octopuses, while the reflections of the light made by the sunbeams through the portholes create unusual effects, perfect for taking photos.
-The exploration of the Elviscot is an easy dive thanks to the moderate depth that brings brightness and transparency to the dive site.
+The shipwreck’s bow has been deteriorated by the tides, while the stern is still in a good condition.
+Among the iron sheets there are conger eels, white breams and octopi, while sunbeams through the portholes create unusual effects, perfect for taking photos.
+The exploration of the Elviscot is an easy dive thanks to the moderate depth that brings brightness and transparency to the site.
 It is a splendid dive, suitable for divers of any level, even for those who have just started to learn.

-This shallow is situated on the southern side of the island near the cape bearing the same name.
-Its summit is 12 meters deep and can usually be spotted from the surface when the sea is calm.
+The Fetovaia shallows is situated on the southern side of the island, near the cape bearing the same name.
+Its summit lies 12 meters deep and can usually be spotted from the surface when the sea is calm.
 Beyond a flat area on the southern side with a sandy and rocky seabed, starts a dramatic drop vanishing into the deep blue sea.

-While swimming slowly along the cliff, the diver will see holes and breaches that are the perfect hide-out for octopuses, conger-eels and scorpion fish.
+While swimming slowly along the cliff, the diver will see holes and breaches that are the perfect hide-out for octopuses, conger eels and scorpion fish.
 At a depth of 30 meters, the route veers eastward, descending to 40 meters.
-Here the cliff continues towards the open sea, completely covered by gorgonias that when illuminated by flashlight show off their deep red colour.
+Here the cliff continues towards the open sea, completely covered by sponges that show off their deep red colour when illuminated by flashlight.
 This offshoot of the cliff continues to descend even deeper and it is therefore advisable to be particularly careful in checking air consumption in order to make a safe ascent.

-Not far from Capo Stella, the promontory separating the Gulf of Lacona from the Gulf of Stella, there is a group of emerging rocks from which rise the large stack of rocks named "Corbella" which also gives the name to the surrounding rocky area.
+Not far from the promontory that separates the Gulf of Lacona from the Gulf of Stella, there is a group of emerging rocks from which the large stack of rocks named "Corbella" surface, which also gives the name to the surrounding rocky area.